SSC-ICT-Innovatie/nl-kat-coordination/rfd/0009-flexible-plugins.md

 `rfd/0006-plugins-database-schema.md`):

 1. It is not possible to trigger normalizers on two or more raw files
-2. It is not possible to get other oois into a normalizer
+2. It is not possible to get other objects into a normalizer
-3. It is not possible to run a boefje on multiple OOIs at once
+3. It is not possible to run a boefje on multiple objects at once
 4. It is not possible to normalize multiple raw files at once

 But with the new schema from RFD 0006 and the level of control introduced in the design of RFD 0007,